Succession planning: preparing for future success

 Gartner has a new way to define roles which are critical to the business.

 This approach is beginning to be recognised by HR and TA teams within companies.
-In our research into workforce planning, one participant from an FMCG company commented, “We focus a lot on hi-po's and key roles to maintain focus (possibly too much focus on hi-po's versus key contributors).”
+In our research on workforce planning, one participant from an FMCG company commented, “We focus a lot on high potentials (Hi-Po's) and key roles to maintain focus, possibly too much focus on Hi-Po's versus key contributors.”

-Once you have identified these roles, the next step is to identify which roles may be at risk through retirements, flight risks and even promotions which cascade vacancies throughout the business.
+Once you have identified these roles, the next step is to determine which roles may be at risk due to retirements, flight risks, and even promotions that can cascade vacancies throughout the business.
 This forms the basis of your plan.

 “When we do analysis, we’re looking at the top 25 to 50 roles that drive disproportionate value.
 We break down the value agenda and ask, “How are we going to make money in the future?”
 Some parts will be new.
 Others will be sustaining.”